 How we visited Bulgaria twice in less than one hour

 Getting on with our story, now.
-The bust left from the center of Bucharest early in the morning.
-Before crossing the border at Giurgiu, we stopped at a gas station.
+We began our day trip from Bucharest early in the morning.
+Before crossing the border at Giurgiu, our bus stopped at a gas station.
 There, we had some coffee and get to know some of our travel companions.
 The tour guides kept telling everyone to have our IDs or passports ready for passing the border to Bulgaria.

 When we arrived at the customs, we passed the Romanian checkpoint directly and arrived on the Bulgarian side.
 When the border police came to check our IDs, there was a lady who realized she forgot her ID at home.
 She tried to negotiate to get to Bulgaria with her driving license or a photo of her ID, but, of course, that didn’t work.
 Sadly for her, that’s where her day trip from Bucharest ended.